ValidMind for model development 3 — Integrate custom tests

 ✅ High Pearson Correlation

 The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
-The results table presents the top ten absolute Pearson correlation coefficients among feature pairs, along with their Pass/Fail status relative to a threshold of 0.3.
+The results table presents the top ten absolute Pearson correlation coefficients among feature pairs, along with their Pass/Fail status relative to the threshold of 0.3.
 All reported coefficients are below the threshold, and each feature pair is marked as Pass.

 Key insights:

-• No feature pairs exceed correlation threshold: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest magnitude observed at 0.1923 between IsActiveMember and Exited.
+• No feature pairs exceed correlation threshold: All absolute Pearson correlation coefficients are below the 0.3 threshold, with the highest magnitude observed at 0.2162 between IsActiveMember and Exited.

-• Weak linear relationships among top pairs: The strongest correlations, both positive and negative, remain modest in magnitude, with coefficients ranging from -0.1923 to 0.0314.
+• Weak linear relationships among top pairs: The strongest correlations, both positive and negative, remain modest in magnitude, with coefficients ranging from -0.2162 to 0.035.

 Parameters: